fight; violence; gang; street; crew; crime; bikey; organised; weapon; knife;

 victim of a gang

-It may be that you have been a victim of a gang, maybe harassed, attacked, followed, threatened, bribed or pressured into doing something or giving something to them.
-This can be a very frightening and threatening experience.
+It may be that you have been a victim of a gang, maybe harassed, attacked, followed, threatened, bribed or pressured into doing something or giving something to them (the gang).
+This can be a very frightening and threatening experience with a group of people "after" you.
 They are trying to intimidate you because they feel "safe" and part of a large group, but you do not have to let them succeed in this.

 It is important that if you are a victim, to speak to someone and seek help.

-- Maybe there is a School Counsellor, Youth Service, or a person in authority you can talk to and who can help you decide what to do.
+- Maybe there is a School Counsellor, Youth Service, or person in authority, who you can talk to and who can help you decide what to do.

 - By involving the police, the gang will know that you are serious and the police will be aware of the gang and can protect other members of the community.